Bounz/HomeGenie-BE/content/devs/widgets.md

     <!--img self="size-medium" src="images/docs/widgets_editor_params.png"-->
 </div>

-To test the widget we first have to choose a module to bind to from the select menu right above the preview.
+In order to test the widget we first have to choose a module to bind to from the select menu right above the preview.
-We can also simulate change of module parameters by clicking the **<i class="material-icons">menu</i>** button that is located next to the bound module select menu.
+We can also simulate the change of a module parameter, to see how the widget reacts, by clicking the **<i class="material-icons">menu</i>** button that is located next to the bound module select menu.